Tupolev Tu-144: Development

 The Soviet government published the concept of the Tu-144 in an article in the January 1962 issue of the magazine Technology of Air Transport.
 The air ministry started development of the Tu-144 on 26 July 1963, 10 days after the design was approved by the Council of Ministers.
 The plan called for five flying prototypes to be built in four years, with the first aircraft to be ready in 1966.

-The MiG-21I (1968; Izdeliye 21–11; "Analog") I = Imitator ("Simulator") was a testbed for the wing design of the Tu-144.

-Despite the similarity in appearance of the Tu-144 to the Anglo-French supersonic aircraft (which earned it the nickname "Concordski"), there were significant differences between two aircraft.
+Despite the similarity in appearance of the Tu-144 to the Anglo-French supersonic aircraft (which earned it the nickname "Concordski"), there were significant differences between the two aircraft.
 The Tu-144 is bigger and faster than the Concorde (M2.15 vs. M2.04).
 Concorde used an electronic engine control package from Lucas, which Tupolev was not permitted to purchase for the Tu-144 as it could also be used on military aircraft.
 Concorde's designers used fuel as coolant for the cabin air conditioning and for the hydraulic system (see Concorde for details).
 Tupolev also used fuel/hydraulic heat exchangers, but used cooling turbines for the cabin air.

 The Tu-144 prototype was a full-scale demonstrator aircraft with the very different production aircraft being developed in parallel.
+The MiG-21I (1968; Izdeliye 21–11; "Analog") I = Imitator ("Simulator") was a testbed for the wing design of the Tu-144 but came too late to provide inputs for the first prototype.
+The findings of the MiG-21I led to the completely redesigned wing of the following aircraft.
 While both Concorde and the Tu-144 prototype had ogival delta wings, the Tu-144's wing lacked Concorde's conical camber.
 Production Tu-144s replaced this wing with a double delta wing including spanwise and chordwise camber.

 They also added two small retractable surfaces called a moustache canard, with fixed double-slotted leading-edge slats and retractable double-slotted flaps.
 These were fitted just behind the cockpit and increased lift at low speeds.